-1. Applicant shall comply with all existing applicable air and water pollution control standards and regulations, and with all existing applicable ordinances, master plans and regulations of the State of Arizona, the Town of Gilbert, the County of Maricopa, the United States, and any other governmental entities having jurisdiction.
+Applicant shall comply with all existing applicable air and water pollution control standards and regulations, and with all existing applicable ordinances, master plans and regulations of the State of Arizona, the Town of Gilbert, the County of Maricopa, the United States, and any other governmental entities having jurisdiction.

-Status ~ The Santan Power Plant complies with all applicable air and water pollution control standards and permits issued under applicable regulations.
-Those regulations, permits and standards authorize the regulatory agency with jurisdiction to issue various notices to correct and notices of violation, some of which are then referred to enforcement for the issuance of a penalty or fine.
-Because the issuance of a notice to correct or notice of violation (NOV) is not the final determination of the regulatory agency regarding regulatory compliance, SRP will report all NOVs that result in a fine or penalty.
+Status - The Santan Generating Station complies with all applicable air and water pollution control standards and permits issued under applicable regulations.
+Those regulations, permits and standards authorize the regulatory agency with jurisdiction to issue various notices to correct (NTC) and notices of violation (NOV), some of which are then referred to enforcement of the issuance of penalty or fine.
+Because the issuance of a NTC or NOV is not a final determination of the regulatory compliance, SRP will report all NOVs that result in a fine or penalty.

-SRP did not receive any NOVs for the Santan Generating Station in 2018.
+SRP did not receive any NOVs for the Santan Generating Station in 2019.

-3. Applicant's project has two (2) approved transmission lines emanating from its power plant's transmission switchyard and interconnecting with the existing transmission system.
+Applicant's project has two (2) approved transmission lines emanating from its power plant's transmission switchyard and interconnecting with the existing transmission system.
 This plant interconnection must satisfy the single contingency criteria (N-1) without reliance on remedial action such as a generator unit tripping or load shedding.

-Status ~ SRP does not rely on a remedial action scheme for the Santan plant interconnection and will continue to meet this obligation.
+Status - SRP does not rely on a remedial action scheme for the Santan Generating Station interconnection and will continue to meet this obligation.

-4. Applicant shall use reasonable efforts to remain a member of WSCC, or its successor, and shall file a copy of its WSCC Reliability Criteria Agreement or Reliability Management System (RMS) Generator Agreement with the Commission.
+Applicant shall use reasonable efforts to remain a member of WSCC, or its successor, and shall file a copy of its WSCC Reliability Criteria Agreement or Reliability Management System (RMS) Generator Agreement with the Commission.

-Status ~ SRP is a member of the WECC, the successor to the WSCC, and plans to continue its membership with the WECC.
+Status - SRP is a member of the WECC, the successor to the WSCC, and plans to continue its membership with the WECC.

-5. Applicant shall use reasonable efforts to remain a member of the Southwest Reserve Sharing Group, or its successor.
+Applicant shall use reasonable efforts to remain a member of the Southwest Reserve Sharing Group, or its successor.

-Status ~ SRP is a member of the Southwest Reserve Sharing Group and plans to continue its membership.
+Status - SRP is a member of the Southwest Reserve Sharing Group and plans to continue its membership.

-6. Applicant shall meet all applicable requirements for groundwater set forth in the Third Management Plan for the Phoenix Active Management Area.

-Status ~ SRP has complied with all requirements for groundwater, as set forth in the Third Management Plan for the Phoenix Active Management Area.
+Applicant shall meet all applicable requirements for groundwater set forth in the Third Management Plan for the Phoenix Active Management Area.
+Decision No. 63611.
+Status - SRP has complied with all requirements for groundwater, as set forth in the Third Management Plan for the Phoenix Active Management Area.